sushantr/datascience/mahout/ReadMe.md

-The POC was inspired from the paper "paper_on_collaborative_filtering.pdf" This paper is attached with in the src folder
+The recommendation code was inspired from the paper "paper_on_collaborative_filtering.pdf"

 ## What is Mahout
 It is an Apache open source Machine Learning library.
 It provides machine learning algorithms focused in the areas of collaborative filtering, clustering and classification.